google/material-design-lite/src/list/README.md

   </ul>
 </div>
 ```
 &nbsp;3.
-Add MDL-specific CSS classes to the div and the spans using the HTML `class` attribute.
+Add MDL classes to the div and the spans using the `class` attribute.
 ```html
 <div class="wsk-list--styled-view">
   <ul>